Denise Murden & Janine Greenwood

 - Promote and protect programs that meet the educational needs of girls and women at all levels, including STEM fields

-- Increase support for and access to affordable higher education for women and disadvantaged populations
+- Support increased access to affordable higher education for women and disadvantaged populations.

 Public Policy Resources

 - ERA Coalition